- Directed By: Len Wiseman

 In January 1997, the Total Recall rights (theatrical sequel, prequel and remake rights) were auctioned off at a bankruptcy court in Los Angeles, where the shuttered company Carolco were having its assets sold off.
 Miramax won the Total Recall rights for $3.15 million.
 A sequel was immediately put into development at Miramax’s sister company Dimension and after numerous screenplay drafts and development costs, a deal with Schwarzenegger was ultimately never reached and the project fell apart.
 After the Weinsteins left Miramax in 2005, the Total Recall rights remained with their parent company Disney.

-In early 2009, Sony acquired the rights for Total Recall from Miramax who had the option to co-finance with Sony and wisely Miramax did not.
-Sony ditched the bonkers Paul Verhoeven tone of the original 1990 picture and developed the Total Recall remake as a family friendly assembly line tentpole, toplined by box office contagion Colin Farrell.
-It was financed for $125 million by Sony.
+In early 2009, Sony acquired the rights from Miramax who had the option to co-finance with Sony and wisely Miramax did not.
+The budget for Total Recall was $125 million and Sony ditched the bonkers Paul Verhoeven tone of the original 1990 picture and developed the remake as a family friendly assembly line tentpole, toplined by box office contagion Colin Farrell.

 Sony dated Total Recall for August 3 and it bowed against Diary of a Wimpy Kid: Dog Days.
 Even with an expensive marketing blitz, Total Recall was tracking for a troubling debut between $25 – $30 million and was mostly dismissed as another pointless remake.